boglarkasebestyen/jseverywhere_book/README.md

 # JavaScript Everywhere - Notedly, a static web app

-This repository contains the code for the Notedly web application as I followed Adam D. Scott's [_JavaScript Everywhere_](https://www.jseverywhere.io/) book, published by O'Reilly Media.
+This repository contains the web section for the Notedly web application as I followed Adam D. Scott's [_JavaScript Everywhere_](https://www.jseverywhere.io/) book, published by O'Reilly Media.

 ## Technologies used
 Server-side: